Alice went chasing rabbits, but this storybook name carries considerable substance.

-Thanks to Nessa for suggesting our Name of the Day: Alice.
+Thanks to Nessa for suggesting our Baby Name of the Day.

-Lewis Carroll’s Alice in Wonderland was published in 1865.
-At the time, Alice was well established:
+Lewis Carroll’s Alice’s Adventures in Wonderland was published in 1865.
+Carroll borrowed the character’s name from a family friend.

 Some of the credit goes to 30 Rock’s Tina Fey, who named her daughter Alice Zenobia in 2005.